The Sopranos: Conception

 Chase had been fascinated by organized crime and the mafia from an early age, witnessing such people growing up.
 He also was raised on classic gangster films such as The Public Enemy and the crime series The Untouchables.
 The series is partly inspired by the Richard Boiardo family, a prominent New Jersey organized crime family when Chase was growing up, and partly on New Jersey's DeCavalcante family.
 He has mentioned American playwrights Arthur Miller and Tennessee Williams as influences on the show's writing, and Italian director Federico Fellini as an important influence on the show's cinematic style.

 The series was named after high school friends of his.

 Chase and producer Brad Grey pitched The Sopranos to several networks; Fox showed interest but passed on it after Chase presented them the pilot script.
+According to Chase, CBS was "fine with all the break-ins and crime" but asked, "does he have to go to a psychiatrist?"
 They eventually pitched the show to Chris Albrecht, president of HBO Original Programming, who decided to finance a pilot episode which was shot in 1997.

 Chase directed it himself.
 They finished the pilot and showed it to HBO executives, but the show was put on hold for several months.

 During this time, Chase, who had experienced frustration for a long period with being unable to break out of the TV genre and into film, considered asking HBO for additional funding to shoot 45 more minutes of footage and release The Sopranos as a feature film.
 In December 1997, HBO decided to produce the series and ordered 12 more episodes for a 13-episode season.

-The show premiered on HBO on January 10, 1999, with the pilot, The Sopranos.
+The show premiered on HBO on January 10, 1999, with the pilot, "The Sopranos".

 Baer v.
 Chase

-North Jersey prosecutor and municipal judge Robert Baer filed a breach of contract lawsuit against Chase in Trenton, New Jersey federal court, alleging that he helped to create the show.
+North Jersey prosecutor and municipal judge Robert Baer filed a breach of contract lawsuit against Chase in Trenton, New Jersey, federal court, alleging that he helped to create the show.
 Baer lost the suit, but he won a ruling that a jury should decide how much he should be paid for services as a location scout, researcher, and story consultant.
-Baer argued that he had introduced Chase to Tony Spirito, a restaurateur and gambler with alleged mob ties, and Thomas Koczur, a homicide detective for the Elizabeth, New Jersey Police Department.
+Baer argued that he had introduced Chase to Tony Spirito, a restaurateur and gambler with alleged mob ties, and Thomas Koczur, a homicide detective for the Elizabeth, New Jersey police department.
 Chase had conducted interviews and tours with both, which strongly inspired some characters, settings, and storylines portrayed in The Sopranos.
 On December 19, 2007, a federal jury found against Baer, dismissing all of his claims.